Axosoft/moby-git/README.md

 **Contents:**

-1. `main` - Provides an example of cloning from GitHub using GitKraken and Git CLI.
+1. `main` - Provides an example of [cloning from GitHub using GitKraken and Git CLI][4].
-2. `git-commit`(this branch) - Directions for making a [Git commit][4].
+2. `git-commit`(this branch) - Directions for making a Git commit.
 3. `git-revert` - Directions for making a [Git revert][5].

 ### Git Commit

-This branch provides an example of making a commit using GitKraken and Git CLI.
+This branch provides an example of making a Git commit using GitKraken and the CLI.

 You can follow along with the [tutorial for "how to Git Commit?" on GitKraken.com][1].